fabioperez/cheat-sheets/python/Effective-Python-summary.md

 * Don't use dynamic values (functions, lists, dicts) as default arguments.

 * Instead, use a default value of `None`, and inside the function modify the argument value if it is `None`.
+Use Docstrings to document default values.

 ## 6. Built-in Modules